Please accept my apology.

 This is late notice, as I only heard about it this earlier this morning, but I wanted to make everyone aware who might be interested in making a positive change in their lives.
 Please visit the Tzu Chi website, and consider eating a vegetarian diet today for the benefit of all beings.

-Michigan Buddhist is an independent, unaffiliated website that supplies information for the many sangha, or groups of Buddhist practitioners, throughout Michigan.
-Finding them is easy when using the ‘DIRECTORY’ menu in the side bar below the buddha figure image.
-It’s a drop-down menu, so when you hover your mouse over the menu, another level of choices is displayed.
-Hover over a region in Michigan and another level of choices–the cities in that region–are displayed.
+Michigan Buddhist is an independent, unaffiliated website that supplies information for the many individual sangha, or groups of Buddhist practitioners, throughout Michigan.
+Finding them is easy when using the ‘DIRECTORY’ menu in the left side bar below the buddha figure image.
+Click on a region in Michigan and the cities in that region are displayed.
 Click on the city nearest you to display the locations.